bbauska/TUMx-DWAPNx/README.md

 and on the endpoints relationships.
 And the server is defined, if there is a get

-request coming to that route, it\'ll return the relationship data.
+request coming to that route, it&apos;ll return the relationship data.
 And, finally,

 we have to send it off.
-That\'s it.
-It\'s all we need to get data from the
+That&apos;s it.
+It&apos;s all we need to get data from the

 backend using HTTP request in JavaScript.
 The native way, no external libraries are

 needed.
-So, let\'s get back to our browser, reload the page and click the button
+So, let&apos;s get back to our browser, reload the page and click the button

 again.
 As you can see, we get returned an array of objects and if we